Let’s Move! Active Schools, a sub-initiative of First Lady Michelle Obama’s Let’s Move! Campaign announced its 2015 National Award honorees.

 Studies show that Active Kids Do Better.
 Physical activity not only helps kids stay healthy and strong, but it can also lead to higher test scores, improved attendance, better behavior in class, and enhanced leadership and interpersonal skills.

 “The Let’s Move!
 Active Schools National Award is the nation’s top physical activity and physical education distinction for K-12 schools,” said Charlene Burgeson, Let’s Move!
 Active Schools Executive Director.
-“We commend Summit School of Ahwatukee’s exemplary work and commitment to active learning environments.
+“We commend Summit School’s exemplary work and commitment to active learning environments.
 Summit’s faculty, staff and students are paving the way to a healthier, higher-performing and more successful generation of youth.”

 To earn a Let’s Move!
 Active Schools National Award, a school must have met significant benchmarks in five areas: physical education; physical activity before and after school; physical activity during school; staff involvement; and family & community engagement.